 A common occurrence when you upload a video to YouTube and then immediately watch it is to find a much blurrier and lower-quality version of the video you uploaded.
 Before you go and delete the video, this is normal and happens very often.

 Your videos are blurry on YouTube after uploading because YouTube hasn’t finished processing the HD version of your video yet.
 It’s finished making the lower quality version and got them ready to distribute, which is why you see a video often in 240p, 360p, or 480p quality, even if you uploaded a 4K or HD video.

-If you have a slow connection, this means you will most likely be put onto a 240p or 360p resolution version of the video.
+You will likely be put onto a 240p or 360p resolution video version if you have a slow connection.

 Suppose you select a higher resolution in the settings.
-In that case, you may suffer from video buffering as your internet cannot download the video data fast enough for it to play smoothly.
+In that case, you may suffer from video buffering as your internet cannot download the video data fast enough to play smoothly.